SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 | **Regime 2** | Moderate volatility |
 | **Regime 3** | Lowest volatility / calm |

-This ordering allows the regimes to be compared consistently throughout the analysis.
+This ordering allowed the regimes to be compared consistently throughout the analysis.

 ---